Towards Proactive Safe Human-Robot Collaborations via Data-Efficient Conditional Behavior Prediction: Simulation Environment

 \subsection{Simulated Human Models}

-\textbf{Uncertain Human:} The first simulated human infers the robot's goal online (a common paradigm from literature~\cite{dragan2013legibility, huang2019nonverbal, huang2019enabling}).
-The human keeps its own belief $b_H^t(\theta)$ over the robot's goal.
-The simulated human chooses the closest goal that is not the same as the robot's most likely goal once its belief is sufficiently low-entropy ($\max_{\theta}b_H^t(\theta) \geq 0.4$):
+\textbf{Uncertain Human:} The first simulated human infers the robot's goal online (a common paradigm from literature~\cite{dragan2013legibility, huang2019nonverbal, huang2019enabling}) by keeping a belief $b_H^t(\theta)$ over the robot's goal.
+It chooses the closest goal that is not the same as the robot's most likely goal once its belief is sufficiently low-entropy ($\max_{\theta}b_H^t(\theta) \geq 0.4$):

-\textbf{Stubborn Human:} The second simulated human is a stubborn human that will never change their goal, which is also a mode of human behavior studied in prior literature~\cite{nikolaidis2017human, devin2017decisions}.
-This human chooses its goal to be the goal closest to itself $\theta_H^* = \argmin{\theta\in\Theta} || C_H x_H - \theta ||$.
+\textbf{Stubborn Human:} The second simulated human is a stubborn human that will never change their goal (also a mode of human behavior studied in prior literature~\cite{nikolaidis2017human, devin2017decisions}).
+This human chooses its goal to be the goal closest to itself